 If you used the Accessible U site before June 10, 2020, you may be wondering: Where did the content about how to use specific technologies, links in the Learn More sidebars, and some of the Core Skills for Web Developers go?

-- We are incorporating the how-to content into knowledge articles on the Information Technology site and then will link to them on the Accessible U site.
+- We incorporated some of the how-to content into knowledge articles on the Information Technology site.
 We want to make accessibility part of the everyday process of using University-supported tools.

-- We are curating the Learn More resources to reduce the number and make sure they are up to date.
+- We will curate the Learn More resources to reduce the number and make sure they are up to date.

-- We are evaluating some of the web development content to see if it is still relevant.
+- We will evaluate some of the web development content to see if it is still relevant.

-An archived version of the old Accessible U site will be available for a few weeks.
+An archived version of the old Accessible U site is available from the Wayback Machine.

 - Alt Text in Canvas, Google Docs and Slides, and Microsoft Word and PowerPoint